 The course number is followed by the semester hours of credit earned upon successful completion of the course.
 The title of the course is listed below the course number.
-Special studies courses numbered 199, 299, 399, and 499 are offered if needed and if a professor is available.
-A \bigotimes denotes a writing intensive course.
+Special studies courses numbered 199, 299, 399, and 499 are special studies that are not in the regular course offering and therefore not found in the catalog.
+Should the course become a regular offering, a permanent number will be assigned.
+A \(\oint\) denotes a writing intensive course.